 Venkat Ramanujam Ramani

 I am a member of a research team led by Sharachchandra Lele, examining the implementation and outcomes of the Forest Rights Act (FRA), 2006, a recent legislation with far-reaching potential to democratize forest governance in India.
-Our focus is the central Indian region, where more than one-third of India's Adivasi (Scheduled Tribe) peoples reside, and which contains more than a quarter of India's forests.
-Our project examines the social and ecological outcomes of forest rights recognition, the challenges of community forest management planning, and includes a policy support component that focusses on augmenting forest-dweller livelihoods.
-It is a part of ATREE's Forests and Governance programme.
+Through my consideration of livelihood transitions and power relations, I contribute to the research team's overall emphasis on the central Indian region, where more than one-third of India's Adivasi (Scheduled Tribe) peoples reside, and which contains more than a quarter of India's forests.
+In the states of Chhattisgarh, Madhya Pradesh, and Maharashtra, we examine the social and ecological outcomes of forest rights recognition and the challenges of community forest management planning by integrating a focus on livelihoods as well as biodiversity conservation.
+Our research project is a part of ATREE's Forests and Governance programme.

 Entitled Shifting human-nature interactions in the Maikal Hills of Madhya Pradesh, central India, doctoral dissertation (Ph.D. awarded 2021) explores rural transformation in a community of forest-dwelling Baiga and Gond Adivasi communities in central India.
 I combine an historical investigation with an ethnographic exploration of social and ecological change from a standpoint of environmental sustainability and social justice.
 Using an analytical lens drawing on the theoretical contributions of Pierre Bourdieu and Sherry Ortner, I examine livelihood shifts in a setting marked by forest decline and agrarian change.
 I analyse the ways in which the Adivasis engage with the power asymmetries in which they are enmeshed.
 Beginning with a perusal of historical material, I carried out nineteen months of ethnographic fieldwork, supplemented by quantitative analysis of data on India’s rural employment guarantee programme, and analysis of twenty-year remotely-sensed forest cover and forest fire data.